web-platform-tests/wpt/docs/_reviewing-tests/checklist.md

 <label>
 <input type="checkbox">
-The test uses `idlharness.js` if it is testing basic IDL-defined behaviour.
+The test uses `idlharness.js` if it is testing basic IDL-defined behavior.
 </label>

 <label>